 Age is no barrier as a car driver; if you have a licence that’s enough.
 If you are 70 or over you can still be a bus driver but you need to have a medical and eye check.
 We organise that through Doctor James Long at the Melbourne surgery who is a trustee of the charity.

-Every Friday morning we run trips to Sainsbury’s.
+Every Friday morning we run trips to a local supermarket.
 The bus driver simply drives about the countryside but there are two workers who make things tick.
-We need someone on the bus to help the clients on the bus and make sure they are strapped in and comfortable (please note we only take walking clients on the Sainsbury trip wheelchairs would take too long).
+We need someone on the bus to help the clients on the bus and make sure they are strapped in and comfortable (please note we only take walking clients on the supermarket trip wheelchairs would take too long).
 The escort also helps carry the shopping to their doorstep.
 There is no need for lifting or maneuvering, just a steadying hand at times.

 YOUR HELP IS HUGELY APPRECIATED